guilherme-batalheiro/game-of-life/README.md

 - P for pause
 - C for continue
 - Del for delete all cells
-- Left-Clk fro place a cell
+- Left-Clk for place a cell
-- K kill cell
+- K for kill cell